senthurveld/40-days-of-javascript-by-tapsa/day-27/task.md

 - [ ] Only promises make JavaScript asynchronous
 - [ ] All function callbacks are asynchronous

+# Answers

+- [x] JavaScript is single-threaded
+- [x] By default, JavaScript is synchronous

 ## 4. Which statement is `true`?
 Select Only one

 - (_) JavaScript Function Execution Stack(Call Stack) never gets empty.
 - (_) The job queue gets higher priority than the callback queue.
 - (_) The only job of Event Loop is to manage the Call Stack
 - (_) The StackOverflow exception is random.

+# Answer

+- (X) The job queue gets higher priority than the callback queue.

 ### 5. Guess the output